 Data analysis is hard!
 Practitioners have testified time and again that extracting the much promised value out of data through analysis is no free lunch.
-There is a famous 80/20 rule of working with data that describes the state of affairs in the real-world quite well: data scientists tend to spend up to 80% of their time preparing the data and only 20% analysing it.
+There is a famous 80/20 rule of working with data that describes the state of affairs quite well: data scientists tend to spend up to 80% of their time preparing the data and only 20% analysing it.
 Although preparation here includes everything from getting familiar with the data to cleaning, standardising and structuring unruly data to match the needs of an analysis or visualisation package, in this blog we focus on format transformations.

 FlashFill and transformation learning

 Let’s start simple and note that the need for format transformation is older than the need for data wrangling.
 For instance, think Microsoft Excel, the swiss-army-knife of data standardisation and structuring.
 In he following example, the task is to extract the country name from the Participants column.